In-Place Hold and Litigation Hold

-Deletions: Items removed from the Deleted Items folder or soft-deleted from other folders are moved to the Deletions subfolder and are visible to the user when using the Recover Deleted Items feature in Outlook and Outlook Web App.
-By default, items reside in this folder until the deleted item retention period configured for the mailbox database or the mailbox expires.
+Deletions - Items removed from the Deleted Items folder or soft-deleted from other folders are moved to the Deletions subfolder and are visible to the user when using the Recover Deleted Items feature in Outlook and Outlook Web App.
+By default, items reside in this folder until the deleted item retention period configured for the mailbox expires.

-Purges: When a user deletes an item from the Recoverable Items folder (by using the Recover Deleted Items tool in Outlook and Outlook Web App, the item is moved to the Purges folder.
-Items that exceed the deleted item retention period configured on the mailbox database or the mailbox are also moved to the Purges folder.
+Purges - When a user deletes an item from the Recoverable Items folder (by using the Recover Deleted Items tool in Outlook and Outlook Web App, the item is moved to the Purges folder.
+Items that exceed the deleted item retention period configured for the mailbox are also moved to the Purges folder.
 Items in this folder aren't visible to users if they use the Recover Deleted Items tool.
-When the mailbox assistant processes the mailbox, items in the Purges folder are purged from the mailbox database.
-When you place the mailbox user on Litigation Hold, the mailbox assistant doesn't purge items in this folder.
+When the Managed Folder Assistant processes the mailbox, items in the Purges folder are purged from the mailbox.
+When you place the mailbox user on Litigation Hold, the Managed Folder Assistant doesn't purge items in this folder.